 - Cold pressed black seed oil is an anti-oxidant and very excellent immune modulator.
 Dose: One tea spoon x once daily.

-- Garlic is anti-inflmmatory, antioxidant and supports the immune system as well.
-It has antimicrobial peptides (to kill the pathogens) and helps to make natural glutathione (mastor intracellular antioxidant) production in the body as well.The best way is to take aged garlic by Kayolic.
+- Garlic is anti-inflammatory, antioxidant and supports the immune system as well.
+It has antimicrobial peptides (to kill the pathogens) and helps to make natural glutathione (master intra-cellular antioxidant) production in the body as well.The best way is to take aged garlic preferably by Kayolic.
 Dose: 3-5 capsules x three times daily.
-Alternatively use crushed (pressed) garlic cloves (5-10) with water 2-3 times a day.
+Alternatively use crushed (pressed) organic garlic cloves (10 – 20) with water 2-3 times a day.
 Keep in air for 15-20 minutes at least before eating.
-It activates the chemical called allicin inside garlic.
+It activates the chemical called Allicin inside garlic.

 - Sodium Bicarbonate (NaHCO3) produce an alkaline environment which is not hospitable for viruses.
 Dose: One tea spoon in water x three times daily.